Timendus/alien-inv8sion/README.md

 called [Silicon8](https://github.com/Timendus/silicon8) that supports the full range of XO-CHIPs potential colour space [[1]](#notes) (a whole whopping 16 colours!)
 I figured it would be a shame not to make use of those colours in my next game.
-So I did, and I bumped the virtual CPU speed an absolutely insane 12Mhz to bring CHIP-8 (or more specifically XO-CHIP) much closer to the coveted arcade systems, or even systems like the NES.
+So I did, and I bumped the virtual CPU speed to an absolutely insane 12Mhz to bring CHIP-8 (or more specifically XO-CHIP) much closer to the coveted arcade systems of the time, or even systems like the NES.

 Unfortunately I didn't have very much time to work on this game this year, and the actual gameplay may not be what you expect from an arcade or NES game.
 But